kirill-kukharenko/kirill-kukharenko.github.io/_includes/services.md

 ## Service

-<b> Main organizer</b> of the 27th Workshop on Future Research in Combinatirial Optimization (FRICO2024) in Magdeburg, September 9-13, 2024! <br> Chech it out at <a href='https://frico2024.ovgu.de'>https://frico2024.ovgu.de</a>
+<b>Main organizer</b> of the 27th Workshop on Future Research in Combinatirial Optimization (FRICO 2024) in Magdeburg, September 9-13, 2024.
+Chech it out at <a href='https://frico2024.ovgu.de'>https://frico2024.ovgu.de</a>

 ## Tutoring